Time-dependent deflection reconstruction: new technique to search for gravitational waves with the cosmic microwave background: Time-Dependent Deflection Reconstruction

 We show forecasts for the assumed CMB noise power $N_l^{TT}$ corresponding to ACT~\cite{ACT:2025fju,ACT:2025xdm} (treated with $\Delta_T=17.3~\mu$K-arcmin, $\theta_\mathrm{fwhm}=1$~arcmin, $\tsurvey=5$~yr\footnote{We use $\tsurvey=5$~yr since ACT spent 5 years of its 17-year lifespan on wide-field observations~\cite{ACT:2025xdm}.}), CMB-S4~\cite{CMB-S4:2016ple} (treated with $\Delta_T=0.71~\mu$K-arcmin, $\theta_\mathrm{fwhm}=1$~arcmin, $\tsurvey=10$~yr), and CMB-HD~\cite{Sehgal:2019ewc} (treated with $\Delta_T=0.43~\mu$K-arcmin, $\theta_\mathrm{fwhm}=0.25$~arcmin, $\tsurvey=10$~yr).
 As demonstrated in Figure~\ref{fig:NLdd} the estimator of the time-dependent deflections performs substantially better within each frequency band of width $\tsurvey^{-1}$ than does static lensing reconstruction.
 This can be understood from Eq.~\eqref{eq:Nphi=NPsi}, which shows that for $\Omega\neq0$, one leg of the estimator exhibits only the effects of instrumental noise with no cosmic variance.
 Furthermore, the proposed low-noise, high-resolution future surveys perform even better when leveraging the foregrounds, since they serve as a resolvable background for the time-dependent deflection due to GWs.

 We could formulate our time-dependent deflection reconstruction using different polarization combinations as well.
 However, we focused here on the $TT$ estimator for time-dependent deflection since it has better performance than estimators constructed from $E$ and $B$.
 This is due to the fact that the time-dependent estimator benefits from having as many high signal-to-noise modes as possible on the $\omega=0$ leg, and as low a noise as possible on the $\Omega\neq0$ leg.
 The time-independent signal for $T$ is significantly larger than $E$ or $B$ (from both primary CMB fluctuations and from astrophysical foregrounds), and the noise is also lower in $T$ for the small-scale CMB observations we consider here.
+Furthermore, due to the angular dependence of the $EB$ mode coupling, the time-dependent deflection noise from the $EB$ reconstruction is flat in convergence units rather than deflection units on large angular scales, just as in the static case.
 Therefore, unlike for static lensing reconstruction, where the $EB$ estimator is expected to provide the best performance at low noise (owing to a similar lack of cosmic variance in the unlensed $B$ field)~\cite{HuOkamoto:MassReconstruction2002}, the $TT$ estimator exhibits the best performance for time-dependent deflection reconstruction.